NathanMH/MusicNate/content/my-linux-dev-environment.md

 #### Linux

 To be honest, I would still qualify myself as a linux noobie.
 I have the basics down, but some of the more advanced features are still a mystery to me.
+To me though the most important thing about using linux is the community.
+I like the fact that it is very customizable, but without the community to help me fix my problems and guide me, I doubt that my system would be working as smoothly as it is.

 #### Window Management